 One of Canada's most active CELTA centres since 1996

-The Language Studies Canada full-time and part-time CELTA courses in Toronto are officially approved by Cambridge ESOL, and meet the standards for TESL Canada (standard one).
-Language Studies Canada is registered as a private career college under the Ministry of Advanced Education and Skills Development, and the CELTA is approved as a vocational program under the Private Career Colleges Act, 2005.
+The EC International College of Teacher Training full-time and part-time CELTA courses in Toronto are officially approved by Cambridge ESOL, and meet the standards for TESL Canada (standard one).
+EC International College of Teacher Training is registered as a private career college under the Ministry of Advanced Education and Skills Development, and the CELTA is approved as a vocational program under the Private Career Colleges Act, 2005.

 Our CELTA teacher training course gives you both the theory and teaching practice necessary in the English language teaching industry.

 At Language Studies Canada we offer both full-time (4 weeks) and part-time (12 weeks) options.

 - Involves a minimum of 120 hours with additional time required for preparation and assignments.

 - Provides observed teaching practice experience with multilingual English language learners from the Toronto area.